Regulatory actions for Sept. 5, 2025

 Sep.
 5, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Clearpoint Neuro, Ibex, Roche.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Agios, Aquestive, Arcutis, Boehringer Ingelheim, Eli Lilly, Pulmovant, Sol-Gel.

 Briefs